 Today the system is called Caterpillar Underground Command.

 The hardware was based upon industrial PC104 components.
-It consisted of a Pentium II Processor with a HSLI (High Speed Lase Interface) board.
-This board was required to handle the lasers at the RS422 highest speed (please note, that this was before USB was common place).
+It consisted of a Pentium II Processor with a HSLI (High-Speed Laser Interface) board.
+This board was required to handle the lasers at the RS422 highest speed (please note, that this was before USB was commonplace).
 The significant advantage of the HSLI was that it was able to synchronise the acquisition of Lidar data with the steering encoders.
 The software consisted of LynxOS, DDX middleware and tclTK.

 - Reactive navigation and opportunistic localization for autonomous underground mining vehicles

 - Automation of an Underground Mining Vehicle using Reactive Navigation and Opportunistic Localization.